-After the wizard is complete, a new IRI FieldShield job is opened and available for review and modification ... either in the syntax-aware script editor, or the same GUI dialogs linked from a visual outline of the job.
+After the wizard is complete, a new IRI FieldShield job is opened and available for review and modification ... either in the syntax-aware script editor, an ETL-style workflow palette, or dialogs linked from a visual outline of the job.

 Once your FieldShield job is defined, you can run it: